-As readers, we will study a variety texts relating to smuggling.
-We will learn and recite the ‘Smugglers Song’ poem and focus on predicting future events in a text.
+As readers, we will use a variety of texts from the school reading spine.
+We will study a variety texts relating to smuggling.
+We will learn and recite the ‘Smuggler's Song’ poem.
+This links with our residential visit to Robin Hood’s Bay.

 As musicians, we will consider a variety of musical responses to the sea, from traditional sea shanties to instrumental works by great composers.
 We shall perform a range of songs and instrumental pieces that have links to the sea.
 We shall learn about metre, and how musical structures can be extended and reinforced to reflect a story.

 As sports people, we will be starting to explore the triple jump using the correct stepping order.
 We will also start to understand the importance of pace, breathing and stride in relation to long distance events.

 As linguists, we will learn about the different shops and what is bought there.

 As designers, we will create maps.
 We will use different techniques and folds in paper in order to create realistic and authentic maps.